18F/isildurs-bane/README.md

   - [`_guide/_config.yml`](./_guide/_config.yml), augments the Jekyll/uswds-jekyll `_config.yml`
   - [`_guide/_data`](./_guide/_data) for only the YAML files and keys that can be altered downstream
   - [`_guide/_pages`](./_guide/_pages)
-- a separate [`_data/orgs`](./_data/orgs) subdirectory and [site configuration key](https://github.com/18F/isildurs-bane/blob/77b8aece41f4f61988a40cc079a70d07670c11e5/override.yml#L25) to have optional 18F branding.
+- a separate [`_data/orgs`](./_data/orgs) subdirectory and [site configuration key](https://github.com/18F/isildurs-bane/blob/77b8aece41f4f61988a40cc079a70d07670c11e5/override.yml#L25) to have optional 18F, Solutions, CoE, or PIF branding.
 TTS-only branding is enabled by default.
 - [a Jekyll generator](./_plugins/override.rb) to override values set from YAML files in `_data`
 - [Git attributes](./.github/actions/merge-template/action.yml#L8) to help ensure this upstream repository does not affect downstream content in `_pages`, etc.
 - `Template repository` setting in GitHub